qiboteam/qibolab-benchmarks/README.md

 ```
 If this is run from a different location than this README, the directory should be modified accordingly.

+## Execution

-Then  benchmarks can be executed using the `qq` command provided by qibocal, for example:
+Benchmarks can be executed using the `qq` command provided by qibocal, for example:
 ```sh
 qq auto runcards/routines_benchmarks.yml --no-update
 ```
 will execute the benchmarks presented in Fig. 6 of the paper.

 Note that running the benchmark on different instruments requires changing the `platform` key in the qibocal runcards to the corresponding platform name.

+## Data

+Succesful execution of the `qq` command will create a new folder in the current directory.
+Note that the name of this folder can be controlled with the `-o` option in `qq`.

+This folder contains the data acquired for each executed routine as well as a `meta.json` file
+with metadata related to the execution.
+Acquisition, fit and total runtimes for each executed
+routine can be found in `meta.json`.